 Reimagining STEM Education and Research

-The Community for Advancing Discovery Research in Education (CADRE), the resource network for NSF DRK–12 awardees, is pleased to host the 2021 DRK–12 PI Meeting.
-The meeting will be held virtually, June 15-17, with additional programming (e.g., meetings with program officers, asynchronous viewing of project posters, networking opportunities) beginning June 1.
-Programming on June 15-17 will begin midday and end in the early evening (Eastern Time).
+The Community for Advancing Discovery Research in Education (CADRE), the resource network for NSF DRK–12 awardees, hosted the 2021 DRK–12 PI Meeting.
+The meeting was held virtually, June 15-17, with additional programming (e.g., meetings with program officers, asynchronous viewing of project posters, networking opportunities) beginning June 1.

-The meeting will provide opportunities for learning, networking, and substantive conversations for DRK–12 project members and collaborators (e.g., practitioners, administrators), NSF program directors, CADRE Fellows, postdocs, and guests.
-The purpose of the meeting is to engage the DRK–12 community in:
+The meeting provided opportunities for learning, networking, and substantive conversations for DRK–12 project members and collaborators (e.g., practitioners, administrators), NSF program directors, CADRE Fellows, postdocs, and guests.
+The purpose of the meeting was to engage the DRK–12 community in:

 - Addressing the critical needs and opportunities that the events of the last year have highlighted